 The Average Credit Limit On a First Credit Card

 Credit history is one of the factors credit card issuers use to decide an applicant's credit limit.
-A person with a history of managing credit well will have a better chance of getting approved for bigger credit limit.
+A person with a history of managing credit well will have a better chance of getting approved for a bigger credit limit.
 However, because you're a brand new credit card user, you don't have a history of using credit cards responsibly.
-Your credit card issuer doesn't know how much credit you can handle and so they'll usually start you off with a small limit.
-If it turns out you're not quite ready for credit, you'll only cost the credit card company a few hundred dollars rather than thousands.
+Your credit card issuer doesn't know how much credit you can handle, so they'll usually start you off with a small limit.

-Some high net worth credit individuals with excellent credit can have six-figure credit limits or credit cards with no preset spending limits at all.
-These individuals have higher credit limits because of their excellent credit history and ability to repay high balances.
+Credit reporting agencies—like Experian, TransUnion, and Equifax—compile your credit history to help credit card companies decide your credit card limit.
+People with credit scores between 720–850 are considered super-prime consumers, and those with scores below 580 are considered subprime.
+The average credit limit for super-prime consumers is $11,000, and $1,200 for subprime consumers.
+Some high-net-worth individuals with excellent credit can have six-figure credit limits or no preset spending limits at all.
+These individuals have higher credit limits because of their outstanding credit history and ability to repay high balances.

 Managing a Low Credit Limit

-Don’t be disappointed by your initial credit limit.
-It's actually better to start small until you're used to handling credit.
+It's better to start small until you're used to handling credit, so don't be disappointed by your initial credit limit.
 You won't get too deep into credit card debt as long as your credit limits keep you from overextending yourself.
-As you demonstrate you can use your credit card responsibly, e.g., pay your bills on time and avoid maxing out your credit card, you'll qualify for higher credit limits over time.
+As you demonstrate that you can use your credit card responsibly—by paying your bills on time and avoid maxing out your credit card—you'll qualify for higher credit limits over time.

 Some credit card issuers will increase your credit limit automatically after several months of timely payments.
 Others only increase your credit limit upon request.
 Wait until you've made your credit card payments on time for at least six months before you request a credit limit increase.

-How to Get a Bigger First Credit Limit
+How to Get a Bigger Initial Credit Limit

 Getting a Credit Limit Increase